Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Introduction

 \section{Introduction}

-Transformers \citep{vaswani2017attention} have been observed to produce the correct output based on contextual demonstrations provided in the prompt alone, a phenomenon commonly known as In-context learning (ICL)~\citep{brown2020language}.
+Transformers \citep{vaswani2017attention} have been observed to produce the correct output based on contextual demonstrations provided in the prompt alone, a phenomenon commonly known as in-context learning (ICL)~\citep{brown2020language}.
 Understanding ICL and the mechanism underlying may hold the key to explaining the success of the Transformer architecture, and has therefore attracted great attention.

 2pt A promising conjecture is that Transformers learn in-context by implementing algorithms in their forward pass \citep{akyurek2022learning,von2022transformers,ahn2023transformers,zhang2023trained,mahankali2023one,von2023uncovering,lin2023transformers,bai2023transformers}.
-A subset of this work focuses on the ICL for \emph{linear functions} using \emph{linear Transformers} (i.e., the attention module contains no nonlinear activations).
+A subset of this work focuses on ICL for \emph{linear functions} using \emph{linear Transformers} (i.e., the attention module contains no nonlinear activations).
 In this setting, there exists a \emph{simple parameter configuration} under which the Transformer implements gradient descent.
-Subsequently, \citep{ahn2023transformers,mahankali2023one} were able to verify the local and global optimality of similar parameter configurations, and \citet{zhang2023trained} showed polynomial-time convergence to this parameter configuration when training the Transformer with gradient descent.
+Subsequently, \citep{ahn2023transformers,mahankali2023one} were able to verify the local and global optimality of similar parameter configurations, and \citet{zhang2023trained} showed convergence to this parameter configuration when training the Transformer with gradient descent.

 2pt The above works provide a convincing explanation of how linear Transformers learn linear functions in context; their theoretical conclusions are also well supported by experiments~\citep{von2022transformers, ahn2023transformers}.
-An important aspect of this setting is that linear Transformers are \emph{very well suited} to learning linear functions---by simply setting the Query and Key matrices to the identity matrix, a single linear attention can implement one step of gradient descent for least squares.
+An important aspect of this setting is that linear Transformers are \emph{very well suited} to learning linear functions---by simply setting the Query and Key matrices to the identity matrix, a single linear attention can implement one step of gradient descent for the least squares loss.

-2pt But in real Transformers, non-linear activations such as softmax are very important; moreover, the training data are more likely generated by complicated non-linear functions.
-It is thus not clear whether there exists a similarly elegant construction for non-linear Transformers that explains how they could learn non-linear functions in context.
-These observations raise the following two central motivating questions:
+2pt But in real Transformers, emph{non-linear activations such as softmax are very important}; moreover, the training data are more likely generated by \emph{complicated non-linear functions}.
+It is unclear whether there exists a similarly elegant construction for non-linear Transformers that explains how they could learn non-linear functions in context.
+These observations raise two central motivating questions: